DataBiosphere/azul/README.md

 ### 2.3.3 Google Cloud credentials

-When it comes to Azul and Google Cloud, we distinguish between three types of
+When it comes to Azul and Google Cloud, we distinguish between two types of
-accounts: an Azul deployment uses a *service account* to authenticate against Google Cloud and Azul developers use their *individual Google account* in a web browser and a *personal service account* for programmatic interactions.
+accounts: an Azul deployment uses a *service account* to authenticate against Google Cloud and Azul developers use their *individual Google account* in a web browser.
 For the remainder of this section we'll refer to the individual Google account simply as "your account".
 For developers at UCSC this is their `…@ucsc.edu` account.

-1. On Slack, ask for your account to be added as an owner of the Google Cloud project that hosts—or will host—the Azul deployment you intend to work with.
+On Slack, ask for your account to be added as an owner of the Google Cloud project that hosts—or will host—the Azul deployment you intend to work with.
 For the lower HCA DCP/2 deployments (`dev`, `sandbox` and personal deployments), this is `platform-hca-dev`.
 The project name is configured via the `GOOGLE_PROJECT` variable in `environment.py` for each deployment.

-2. Log into your account on https://console.cloud.google.com and select that project.

-3. Navigate to *IAM & Admin*, locate your account in the list, take note of the email address found in the *Member* column (e.g. `alice@example.com`)

-4. Create a service account for yourself in that project.
-Under *IAM & admin*, *Service Accounts* click *CREATE SERVICE ACCOUNT* and

-5. For *Service account name* use the local part of the email address noted in step 3 above e.g. `alice`

-6. For *Service account ID* use the provided default

-7. Click *CREATE* to progress to *Grant this service account access to project*

-8. Under *Select a role* click `Project`, then click `Owner`.

-9. Click *CONTINUE* to progress to *Grant users access to this service account (optional)*

-10. Click *DONE*, to return to the list of service accounts

-11. Click on the newly created account to edit it

-12. Under *Keys* click *ADD KEY* and *Create new key*

-13. Select *JSON* and click *CREATE* to download the private key file

-14. When prompted, store the private key file in a safe location

-    ```
-    mkdir /Users/alice/.gcp
-    mv /Users/alice/Downloads/example-project-name_key.json /Users/alice/.gcp/
-    ```

-15. Edit the `environment.local.py` file for your personal deployment:

-    ```
-    vim /Users/alice/azul/deployments/alice.local/environment.local.py
-    ```

-    and modify the `GOOGLE_APPLICATION_CREDENTIALS` variable:

-    ```
-    'GOOGLE_APPLICATION_CREDENTIALS': '/Users/alice/.gcp/example-project-name_key.json'
-    ```

-16. Repeat the previous step for other deployments as needed or alternatively create a symlink to your deployment's `environment.local.py` file:

-    ```
-    cd /Users/alice/azul/deployments/dev
-    vim environment.local.py
-    ```

-    or, alternatively:

-    ```
-    cd /Users/alice/azul/deployments/dev
-    ln -snf ../alice.local/environment.local.py environment.local.py
-    ```

-Alternatively, create an `environment.local.py` file in the project root directory and specify a global default for `GOOGLE_APPLICATION_CREDENTIALS` there.

 ### 2.3.4 Google Cloud, TDR and SAM

-The Terra ecosystem is tightly integrated with Google's authentication infrastructure, and the same three types of accounts mentioned in the previous section are used to authenticate against SAM and [Terra Data Repository] (TDR).
+The Terra ecosystem is tightly integrated with Google's authentication infrastructure, and the same two types of accounts mentioned in the previous section are used to authenticate against SAM and [Terra Data Repository] (TDR).
 However, because the production instances of Terra, SAM and TDR must not share user accounts with other instances of those services, we were asked